-Associated General Contractors of America Names Chapters at Roger Williams University, Oregon State University and Pittsburg State University Winners of its Outstanding Student Chapter Contest
+Associated General Contractors of America Names Chapters at Missouri State University, Colorado State University and Boise State University Winners of its Outstanding Student Chapter Contest

-Roger Williams University, Oregon State University and Pittsburg State University are recognized as the nation’s most outstanding student construction chapters of 2018, the Associated General Contractors of America announced last week during its annual convention in Denver.
+Missouri State University, Colorado State University and Boise State University were recognized as the nation’s most outstanding student construction chapters of 2019, the Associated General Contractors of America announced today.
 The student chapters were honored in three categories; Emerging Student Chapter Award, Community Service Award and Construction Management Skills Award.

-The three winning chapters received $2,000 each with a $1,000 travel stipend to attend AGC’s Annual Convention.
+The three winning chapters received $2,000 each with a $1,000 travel stipend to attend AGC’s Annual Convention, which was held in early March.
 They were selected by a panel of judges made up of practicing commercial contractors.
 Student chapters were evaluated on qualifying criteria in each of the three categories for exemplary demonstration of the AGC of America tenants of Skill, Responsibility & Integrity.
-The student chapters received their awards during the Closing Session taking place as part of the association’s annual convention in Denver.